dynamic2code/e-commerse_API_with_Django/README.md

 # My savannah Technical Assessment

 A Django project that handles customers and oders, both online and with sms.
+The inspiration in the REST api was the headles CMS Strapi.
+Exposing the endpoints in the strapi way creats a more userble endpoint.
+Its a more global way and removes the naming constrains.

 ## Table of Contents
 - [Installation](#installation)